 Mara and the Mara Conservancies: This is the best place for all the big cats, especially lions.
 The Wildebeest Migration from the Serengeti to the Mara takes place from late June to early October when these animals move into the Mara from the Serengeti in big numbers.
 The Wildebeest Migration from the Loita Plains in Kenya to the Mara moves into Ol Kinyei Conservancy earlier, usually by January, and the calving takes place there during February and March when the plains of the conservancy are teeming with wildebeest before they move through Naboisho Conservancy and into Olare Motorogi.

 Ol Pejeta Conservancy, Laikipia: The biggest rhino sanctuary in Kenya with over 90 rhinoceros, both black and white as well as the very rare Northern White Rhino.
 It also has lions, leopards, cheetahs as well as elephants and a wide range of plains game.
-Wild dogs are seen quite often and the rare Patas monkey is also found in the Conservancy.
+Wild dogs are seen occasionally and the rare Patas monkey is also found in the Conservancy.

 Here is a list of 71 different species of mammals seen by our Chairman, Jake Grieves-Cook, while staying in the different Porini Camps, experiencing a range of animals in Kenya.